polyfy/polylith/readme.md

 When working with a Polylith system, we want to keep everything as simple as possible.
 We also want to be productive and it would be great if we could create new services without too much work.
-The Lego-like way of organising the code into bricks, helps us with both of these challenges.
+The Lego-like way of organising code into bricks, helps us with both of these challenges.

 One problem we normally have when developing software without using Polylith, is that the production environment and the development environment has a 1:1 relationship.
 This happens because we use the production codebase